bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 01:43 AM CT, April 27</p>
+<p class="updated_time"> Latest data: 01:59 AM CT, April 27</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 70°, which is 7° *colder* than yesterday.
-Tomorrow is expected to be 8° *colder* than today.
+Today's high is 74°, which is 3° *colder* than yesterday.
+Tomorrow is expected to be 12° *colder* than today.

 Currently:

-- 59°
+- 58°
-- Mostly Clear
+- Breezy and Partly Cloudy
-- 73% humidity
+- 70% humidity
 - 12 mph wind
-- 23% cloud cover
+- 57% cloud cover
 - 48 AQI 🟩
 - 1.01 inches of rain expected in the next 48 hours